Music - touch of grey by the Grateful Dead

 Even the cross bay Oakland Raiders, who were vagabonds in their early years, called Kezar home.
 They played here in 1960.

 The movie "dirty Harry" had several scenes filmed at Kezar, most notably the late nigh foggy scene.
 The Scorpio killer in the movie, was a caretaker at Kezar.

 The San Francisco music scene of the 60's and 70's always had concerts at Kezar.
 The Jefferson Airplane/Starship, the Doobie Brothers, the Grateful Dead, Led Zeppelin, Quicksilver Messenger Service and countless others all played here.

-Kezar suffered major structural damage as a result of the Loma Prieta earthquake in 1989.
-The stadium was pretty much condemned and finally demolished in 1989.
+The stadium was pretty much condemned and finally demolished in April of 1989.
 It has since been rebuilt to a much smaller (10,000 capacity) venue.
 The stadium is still Kezar but it is Bob St. Clair field, named after the legendary 49ers lineman.